azadbolour/boardgame/boardgame-ui/README.md

 It should output: `Listening at http://localhost:3000/` and then start the transpilation of the React JSX code by using the Webpack Javascript bundler.
 Wait for the compilation to finish.
 It may take a few seconds.
-Also ignore the warning for the moment.
-This is a known issue.

 For work on the UI only (using a mock API in the browser), point your browser to the above URL: